 - Low Price — This is Canon’s second least expensive lens

-- Image Quality — Produces superior quality photos vs. kit lenses
+- Image Quality — Produces better photos than kit lenses

-- “Fast” Lens — The f/2.8 aperture separates your subjects from the background, and creates a really nice background blur effect
+- “Fast” Lens — The f/2.8 aperture provides good background separation, and creates nice background blur

 Price and Value

 At $149, the EF-S 24mm f/2.8 STM is Canon’s second lowest priced lens, beat only by the EF 50mm f/1.8 STM).
 If $149 is a little above your budget, you can save some cash and pick up refurbished copies of this lens at stores like MPB and KEH.
 With it’s low price and great features, the 24mm is an excellent step up from your “kit” lens.

 If you’re interested in learning more about Canon’s cheapest lens, the 50mm f/1.8, be sure to read my review here: Canon EF 50mm f/1.8 STM Lens Review.

 It’s not all sunshine and daisies though.
 As awesome as the 24mm is, it’s not perfect.
 Here’s some of the downsides:

 |No Image Stabilization||The 24mm prime doesn’t have image stabilization.
 So if you’re shooting handheld in low-light, you might want a tripod to keep things steady.|

 |No Zooming In||Since it’s a “prime”, it doesn’t “zoom in”.
 In order to frame your shots with this lens, you’ll need to zoom with your feet.|